-From this point on, double-clicking a file of this type (.txt in the example above) in the Mac OS X Finder opens the file in the Windows program.
+From this point on, double-clicking a file of this type (.txt in the example above) in the macOS Finder opens the file in the Windows application.
 If Windows is shut down, suspended, or paused, double-clicking the file starts or resumes Windows in Coherence mode.
-When Windows starts up, the file opens in the Windows program.
+When Windows starts up, the file opens in the Windows application.

-Set Windows Files of a Particular Type to Open in a Mac OS X Application
+Set Windows Files of a Particular Type to Open in a macOS Application

-To open a Windows file with a Mac OS X application only this time:
+To open a Windows file with a macOS application only this time: